causaest/onrbooks/rbooks-online-extras.md

 04. Data Science Live Book, by Pablo Casas: https://livebook.datascienceheroes.com/

 A book that maily covers treatment of outliers and missing data, variable selection, model performance assessment.
 Last updated in Jan 2019.

+05. Feature Engineering A-Z, by Emil Hvitfeldt: https://feaz-book.com/

+This book is written to be used as a reference guide to nearly all feature engineering methods you will encounter.
+Really comprehensive, and frequently updated at https://github.com/EmilHvitfeldt/feature-engineering-az.

 ### Specialized Applications